In the Beginning…..

 Choosing the Right Vegetables to Grow.

-Of course I also had to make decisions as to what vegetables to grow.
-There was little point in growing vegetables we didn’t eat, and I also wanted to maximise the productivity of the land I had available.
-Eventually after much consideration I came up with a shortlist of vegetables that we would most benefit from growing, plus by cultivating these particular vegetables we would save the maximum amount of money that we would normally have spent on buying these same vegetables.
-These are the vegetables that I decided would be the most cost saving and delicious selection that could reliably be grown on the land we had available.
+Of course, I also had to make decisions as to what vegetables to grow.
+There was little point in growing vegetables we didn’t eat, and I also wanted to maximize the productivity of the land I had available.
+Eventually, after much consideration, I came up with a shortlist of vegetables that we would most benefit from growing, plus by cultivating these particular vegetables we would save the maximum amount of money that we would normally have spent on buying these same vegetables.
+These are the vegetables that I decided would be the most cost-saving and delicious selection that could reliably be grown on the land we had available.

 1) Runner Beans.

 3) Potatoes, (1st earlies, main crop and salad crop).

 6) Mixed Salad Leaves (cut and come again lettuce varieties).

 7) Spring Onions.

 8 ) Radishes.

 13) Sweet Peppers (Capsicum).